 It’s proud of its status as an Outlander film location and welcomes Outlander fans as well as those who wish to learn the history of the mill.

-The staff are on hand to answer any questions you have and they even have a little Outlander section of the museum with some photos of filming and signatures from Sam and Caitriona to browse.
+The staff is on hand to answer any questions you have and they even have a little Outlander section of the museum with some photos of filming and signatures from Sam and Caitriona to browse.

 1. Lallybroch Mill

 First up, we see Claire by the Mill trying to convince Jamie to not go through with fixing the mill.
 This is to the side of the waterwheel.

 The first thing you will notice when you visit is that Preston Mill has lots of wooden gates around for health and safety and in the series they obviously do not as it’s meant to be in the 18th century!

 It’s still pretty and you can instantly recognise the mill area from the ‘Lallybroch’ episode.